National-Digital-Twin/IRIS-data-cleanser/airbyte-client/README.md

 ## Docker containers (for local usage)
 - Ensure docker is installed on your machine.
 - Start airbyte if not already running using [official documentation](https://docs.airbyte.com/platform/using-airbyte/getting-started/oss-quickstart#install-abctl-the-fast-way-mac-linux).
 There's no need to download Docker Desktop if you don't want to.
+  - For ease of use, install with authentication **disabled** using [this guidance](https://docs.airbyte.com/platform/deploying-airbyte/integrations/authentication#turning-off-authentication).
 - Run `docker compose up -d` from within the airbyte-client directory.

 ## Environment setup